 The Dutch Blockchain Coalition is a public-private cooperation with 29 partners from the service industry (banks, insurance, notaries, legal services), the industries of logistics, energy, security and IT, ministries, the knowledge sector, supervisory bodies such as De Nederlandsche Bank (DNB) and the Royal Notary Association (KNB) and organisations such as TNO and ECP | Platform for Information Society.

 The coalition has an agenda for action in which it tests the possibilities of blockchain technology and tests it in the light of current laws and regulations.
 It supports education and talent development by means of a Human Capital Agenda.
-Other important pillars are establishing strong cyber security and compiling a publicly and privately financed research and training programme in this area.
+Other important pillars are establishing strong cybersecurity and compiling a publicly and privately financed research and training program in this area.